AbhirajParthan/Backup-script/README.md

 # Bash script for automated WordPress backup

-In WordPress lots of options to take them back up.
-There are some surprising plugins and some hosting providers have separate packages for backup management.
+WordPress has lots of options to take a backup.
+There are some surprising plugins, and some hosting providers have separate packages for backup management.

 But here, I have prepared the small bash script for taking the WordPress backup.
 The script will take the backup of our website files and database daily.
 The backup will be stored in compressed format.